Jgriff1995/TechnicalQuestions/README.md

 ### **Notes**

-The script assumes the Java file is located in the current directory or its subdirectories.
+The run script assumes the Java file is located in the current directory or its subdirectories.
 If the Java file is part of a package, the script will create the necessary directory structure and run the program with the fully qualified class name.
 The .gitignore file will ignore the directory nested inside /Problem_Name/target/problemSolution.class.
 Class files are not uploaded.

+The run script assumes you are currently in the Root Folder /TechnicalQuestions

 ---